-Since this is a writing intensive class, the department has compiled a few text recommendations and online sites to help you polish the prose for this class and for all of your classes.
+Since this is a writing intensive class, here are a few text recommendations, plug-ins and online sites to help you polish the prose for this class and for all of your classes.

 - The Elements of Style

 Plug-Ins to Assist with Grammar There are many software plug-ins to help you proofread and edit text, I recommend you make use of them or at least evaluate them during this class to see how they might be helpful to you.
 I use Grammarly but there are others.
 I suggest you download one for free to use with your blog.
 If you can invest in it, the full version is excellent.

 Also, the Hemmingway App is another one to consider.
 Named for the American writer who won the Nobel Prize in 1954, it is designed to help you write in a more concise style.
 Hemmingway was known for a type of prose that was to the point and very direct.
 His short story, Hills like White Elephants, is a perfect example of how much a short prose piece can reveal about its characters.